 Staging for Hemangiosarcoma

-After histopathologic diagnosis of hemangiosarcoma by excisional biopsy, tests for staging may include:
+After a histopathologic diagnosis of hemangiosarcoma by excisional biopsy, staging tests may include:

 - Bloodwork (CBC and chemistry panel)